cdelgehier/oio-docs/doc/source/admin-guide/troubleshooting_deployment.rst

 Cause: These packages are on `epel-repo` but it’s not installed on each nodes

 Resolving the problem:

-* However, if you should use this role, you must add to the top of the packages list epel-release because iftop, atop, python2-pip packages are on this repository.
+- Add `epel-release` to the top of the packages list because `iftop`, `atop` and `python2-pip` packages are on this repository.
-* Patch(s) to add for resolve the above cases.
+- Patch(s) to add for resolve the above cases.

 ::